sgangoly/QML/QML_fintech/README.md

 ![alt text](noisy_sine_trained.png)

-## Strawberry Fields and Optical Quantum Computing
+## References and Acknowledgement: Strawberry Fields and Optical Quantum Computing
 This example illustrates an implementation of optical quantum computing and training an optical based quantum neural network.
 For more information on photonic quantum computing see the [Strawberry Fields documentation](https://arxiv.org/abs/1804.03159).
 Strawberry Fields is a full-stack library for design, simulation, optimization, and quantum machine learning of continuous-variable circuits that is fully integrated into PennyLane.
 For more information on more general quantum nodes, see the [PennyLane documentation](https://pennylane.ai/qml/concepts/quantum_nodes.html).